hemtjanst/sensorer/README.md

 Additionally a time series is exposed for humiture, also known as the "feels like" temperature: `sensor_humiture_celsius`.

+There are two endpoints:

+* `/metrics` which contains metrics internal to Sensorer, like HTTP request statistics, memory utilisation etc
+* `/sensors` with the sensor metrics

 ## Options

 A number of options can be passed at startup in order to configure the